What is a Lean Culture and how do you create it ?

 The team should progress through one full level at a time and focus on improving one EI teamworking activity in their plan.
 This way the team can continually develop their lean ways of working and behaviours.

 We have researched and developed support materials for leaders to follow and practically use as a learning process for good team working.
 This learning process enables the right organisational lean culture to be developed and situationally applied by the leaders.
-The learning materials we will be releasing shortly include:
+The learning materials have launched and are also being developed include:

 - Teach Poster & Supporting Facilitation Guide